kujiy/ctlog-fetcher/README.md

 # CT Log Distributed Collection System - Main README

-This repository is a system for distributed collection and visualization of Certificate Transparency logs.
+This repository is a system for distributed collection and visualization of Certificate Transparency logs. **It corrects only the .jp domain certificates.**

 - `src/manager_api/` ...
 Collection management API (FastAPI, MySQL)
 - `src/ui/`  ...
 Collection status visualization UI (FastAPI + Jinja2)